 The impact of low code security for your business data

 Custom made online databases or other web apps can produce a minefield of vulnerable code.
-This is a serious risk to your business or organisation.
+This is a serious risk to your business or organization.

 If deployed into production, this would require the vulnerabilities to be found ASAP and plugged.
 Frantically putting fixes in place is highly risky as hackers can access exposed data.